mmomtchev/nobind/README.md

 ### Async locking

 `nobind17@2` introduces automatic async locking.
 The built-in typemaps for object types will lock all the passed objects to any function for the duration of the call.
 This will automatically prevent reentrance of class objects.
-This however has two very important caveats:
+This however has three very important caveats:
   * If a the user code calls asynchronously a method which uses a C++ object - acquiring the lock on this object - any subsequent synchronous calls involving the same object will block the event loop until the first operations completes:
     ```typescript
     const data: Promise<DataType> = object.retrieveData(); // async